Last Updated on February 27, 2024 by Carrie Stephens

 Pionus parrots are native to Central and South America.
-They don’t have the preen gland that produces oil secretions, so their feathers are powder-based.
-Pionus parrots grow to just 10-12 inches in size.
+They don’t have a Uropygial (preen) gland that produces oil secretions, so their feathers are powder-based.
+Pionus parrots grow to 10-12 inches.

 Pionus parrots are dustier than parrots with oil-based feathers.
-However, they’re not as dusty as other powder-based species, such as African greys and cockatoos, because they’re smaller.
+They’re less dusty than other powder-based species, like African greys and cockatoos, because they’re significantly smaller.

 Eclectus Parrots Dusty

 African greys have powder-based feathers, despite originating from Africa.
-This fact, coupled with their medium to large size, means they’re one of the dustiest parrot species.
+Powder-based feathers and their medium-to-large size means they’re among the dustiest parrot species.

 The best way to reduce parrot dust is with cleaning and a bathing schedule.
-Combining these with an air purifier with a HEPA filter will minimize any bird dust in the home.
+Combining this with an air purifier with a HEPA filter will minimize any bird dust in the home.